konrad-jamrozik/droidmate/README.md

 ### 2. Do the one-time local setup ###

-1. Setup local installation constants by following instructions given in `./dev/init/src/main/groovy/org/droidmate/init/LocalInitConstantsTemplate.groovy`
+1. Setup local installation constants by following instructions given in `repo/dev/init/src/main/groovy/org/droidmate/init/LocalInitConstantsTemplate.groovy`
-**IMPORTANT** When following the instructions, be double sure that you followed to the letter the step 1. in the class groovydoc!
+**IMPORTANT** When following the instructions, be double sure that you followed to the letter the step 1. in the class documentation comment!
-* (optional) set `GRADLE_USER_HOME` system environment variable () to a directory in which Gradle  will locally cache the dependencies downloaded from maven repository ([Gradle doc](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_properties_and_system_properties)).
+* (optional) set `GRADLE_USER_HOME` system environment variable to a directory in which Gradle  will locally cache the dependencies downloaded from maven repository ([Gradle doc about environment variables](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_properties_and_system_properties)).
 * Run initial build setup:
+`cd repo/dev/init`
-`./dev/init/gradlew build`
+`./gradlew build`
 Note: on Linux and Mac OS will need to first do `chmod +x gradlew`

 ### 3. Do the build ###